Household Debt and Monetary Policy: Revealing the Cash-Flow Channel

-Description: There is ample suport for the idea that parents matter for the housing market choices of their children.
-Despite this, our understanding of the effects of these intergenerational links remains limited.
-I set up a partial equilibrium overlapping generations model with intergenerational links and study housing and portfolio decisions.
+Abstract: I set up a partial equilibrium overlapping-generations model with intergenerational linkages, where parents and children are (imperfectly) altruistically linked, and study housing and portfolio decisions.
+There is predetermined heterogeneity in parents’ housing tenure status, in that parents can be either renters or homeowners, whereas children choose their housing tenure status.
 I use the model to characterize individual behavior, as well as behavioral responses to a change in borrowing conditions.
-In steady state, the main determinant of both children’s and parents’ behavior is parental wealth and stricter borrowing conditions have a limited effect.
-During a transition with positive house price growth, however, the difference between parents who are homeowners and renters (and between their children) is amplified and stricter borrowing conditions have a stronger impact on behavior.
+In steady state, the main determinant of both children’s and parents’ behavior is parental wealth, and stricter borrowing conditions have a limited effect.
+During a transition with positive house price growth, however, the difference between parents who are homeowners and renters, and between their children, is amplified, and stricter borrowing conditions have a stronger impact on behavior.

 with Paula Roth (draft available upon request).

-Description: We study the role of risk-sharing in facilitating innovation.
+Abstract: We study the role of risk-sharing in facilitating innovation.
 Studying entrepreneurship and innovation entails modelling an occupational choice and an effort choice.
-Risk-sharing may in crease the number of individuals who become entreprenerus by limiting the downside risk.
+Risk-sharing may increase the number of individuals who become entrepreneurs by limiting the downside risk.
 The effort of entrepreneurs may, however, be hampered by high risk-sharing if this limits the returns faced by successful entrepreneurs relative to unsuccessful entrepreneurs.
-We construct a theoretical model where risk-sharing may be private or public, i.e., provided by the welfare state by means of taxation.
+We construct a theoretical model where risk-sharing may be private or public, i.e., provided through the welfare state by means of taxation.
 We show that the level of risk-sharing matters for the characteristics of entrepreneurs.
-Morever, high taxes, which imply high equilibrium benefits paid out to entrepreneurs, encourage entrepreneurship but discourage effort.
+Moreover, high taxes, which imply high equilibrium benefits paid out to unsuccessful entrepreneurs, encourage entrepreneurship but discourage effort.

 Indebtedness in various age groups in Sweden (with Johan Eng Larsson and Kerstin Hallsten at Sveriges Riksbank).
 Staff Memo March 2018.